wangonya/wangonya.com/content/posts/variables-mutability.md

 ## Opting out of immutability

-Variables can be made mutable using the `mut` keyword.
-This should now work fine:
+Variables can be made mutable using the `mut` keyword:

 ```rust
 fn main() {